cyclus/cyclus.github.com/source/cep/cep17.rst

 Other Changes
 ++++++++++++++

-The RecipeLibrary's role of composition decay management has been shifted into the Composition class.
-It now is only responsible for loading recipes from xml input and serving them up simulation wide.
-Agents are also allowed to register their own compositions manually. *The decay lineage tracking functionality introduced by Matt Gidden has been effectively preserved.* RecipeLibrary interface becomes:
+The RecipeLibrary's role of composition decay management has been shifted into the Composition class.  *The decay lineage tracking functionality introduced by Matt Gidden has been effectively preserved.*  RecipeLibrary now is only responsible for loading recipes from xml input and serving them up simulation wide.
+Agents are also allowed to register their own compositions manually.
+RecipeLibrary interface becomes:

 .. code-block:: c++